Leadership Square: History

 In April 2000, MetLife sold Leadership Square to LSQ Investors, an affiliate of Dorchester Capital.
 This transaction placed the building in local ownership.
 The $45 million price equated to $57.52 per square foot, lower than expected.
 As of the sale in 2000, the building was 78 percent leased, with a lease rate of $13.50 per square foot per year.
 Price Edwards & Company assumed management responsibilities.
 In 2000, major tenants included Bank of America, Massachusetts Mutual Life Insurance Company, Merrill Lynch, Paine Webber, Smith Barney, and Grant Thornton, as well as local law firms McAfee & Taft, Phillips McFall McVay, and Gable & Gotwals.

 In May 2005, Oliver Investments purchased Leadership Square for $61 million.
 The property had an appraised value of $77 million.
 The lease rate ranged from $14.50 to $16.00 per square foot.
 Newmark Grubb Levy Strange Beffort facilitated the transaction and assumed management of the building.
 Leadership Square's major tenants were Bank of America, McAfee & Taft, Phillips McFall McVay, Massachusetts Mutual Life Insurance Co., Merrill Lynch, Paine Webber, Smith Barney, Gable & Gotwals Attorneys and Grant Thornton.

 In 2012, the annual lease rate was $18.50 per square foot.
 As of 2017, the annual lease rate is $24 per square foot.

 Features

-The Leadership Square building contains 782,315 square-feet, with 735,000 leasable square-feet.
-A 4 story atrium connects the two towers.
+The Leadership Square building contains 782,315 square feet, with 735,000 leasable square-feet.
+A four-story atrium connects the two towers.
 The lot is 2.24 acres in central downtown Oklahoma City.
 The building has a two-level 340-car parking garage and a direct connection to the Oklahoma City Underground green tunnel.

 The east plaza includes the 14 ton, 45 feet high sculpture "Galaxy" by Alexander Liberman.
-The piece was dedicated in 1985.
+The sculpture was commissioned from Liberman by art advisor Sharon Corgan Leeber of Architectural Arts Company for her client Leadership Properties, Inc. The piece was dedicated in 1985.